IT Organizational Development and Project Portfolio Management

 The development of IT departments can be roughly divided into four types (see Figure 1).
 While many IT departments, especially those of small and medium-sized enterprises, are still technology partners (Type I), they have developed into success partners (Type IV) in larger enterprises.
 In an IT reorganization project, we begin by classifying the company's IT department into such types, both in the current and the target state.

-Based on this, IT-based tasks and responsibilities will be determined on the basis of the Aachen Information Management Model (see Figure 2), both in the IT department and in other functions.
+Based on this, IT-based tasks and responsibilities will be determined on the basis of the Aachen Information Management Model (see Figure 2), both in the IT department and in other departments.
 Often, specialist departments have taken over tasks such as the introduction of new software or requirements management.
 This need not necessarily be changed, but it should be made transparent.

 In a third step, together with the corporate and IT management teams, IT tasks are redistributed, and appropriate role profiles are derived and assigned to specific individuals.
 FIR supports the entire process, including the training of employees for their new responsiblities.